Zearalenone

 In aquaculture species, fumonisin B1 (FB1) has been generally associated with reduced growth rate, feed consumption and feed efficiency ratio, as well as impaired sphingolipid metabolism.
 In rainbow trout, FB1 has been shown to induce changes in the liver’s sphingolipid metabolism at levels lower than 100 ppb and was able to induce liver cancer in 1-month-old trout.

 According to the literature, ingestion of FB1 by carp resulted in lesions in liver and pancreas already at concentrations as low as 500 ppb.
-Performance parameters such as average weight gain and body weight dropped after dietary administration of low doses of FB1.
-FB1 affected the performance of Nile tilapia as well.
-Reduced average weight gain and increased Sa/So ratio have been reported in the literature.
+Performance parameters such as average weight gain and body weight dropped after dietary administration of moderate doses of FB1.
+FB1 affected the performance of Nile tilapia and might have promoted formation of liver tumors in co-occurrence with Afla B1.

 Ochratoxins

 Studies on the toxicity of ochratoxin A (OTA) in aquatic animals are very scarce.
-The few available studies reported effects such as severe degeneration and necrosis of kidney and liver leading to inferior weight gain, poorer FCR, lower survival rates and hematocrit levels.
-OTA is also immunosuppressive and one study conducted on catfish showed how animals exposed to this mycotoxin become more susceptible to pathogenic infections.
+However, this mycotoxin is known to have a carryover character making it a risk to human or animals consuming the fish.
+In addition, a few studies reported effects such as severe degeneration and necrosis of kidney and liver leading to inferior weight gain, poorer FCR, lower survival rates and hematocrit levels.
+OTA is also immunosuppressive, and a study conducted on catfish showed how animals exposed to this mycotoxin become more susceptible to pathogenic infections.